pavopax/pavopax.github.io/_posts/2017-11-20-precision-recall.md

 <img src="/img/blog/precision-recall.jpg" alt="Precision Recall" width="360">

+# Overview

 Precision is "how useful the search results are", and recall is "how complete the results are".

-Recall == sensitivity (for "positives")

-Specificity = same, but for negatives

 # Details

+Recall == sensitivity == True Positive Rate (for "positives")

+Specificity = same, but for negatives.
+True Negative Rate.

 "In simple terms, high precision means that an algorithm returned substantially more relevant results than irrelevant ones, while high recall means that an